Responses to the COVID-19 pandemic in March 2020: 6 March

 In the US, several states introduced measures that order health insurance to not charge people usual fees (co-payment, co-insurance) associated with COVID-19 related healthcare visit or COVID-19 laboratory tests.
 Several events were cancelled.
 In Austin, Texas, the major music and media festival SXSW was cancelled for the first time in its 34-year history, a local disaster having been declared despite there being no coronavirus cases in the city itself.
 In Seattle, Washington, the Emerald City Comic Con was cancelled and postponed until summer.
 DC Comics cancelled all March convention events, and several Jewish institutions in New York City, most notably Yeshiva University, either closed or took other prophylactic measures.
 Miku Expo's North American tour dates have also been postponed.

 TwitchCon Europe 2020, scheduled to take place in Amsterdam from 2–3 May 2020, was announced to be cancelled as a precautionary measure.

 The Vis Moot competition, scheduled for April 2020 in Vienna, was cancelled and moved to an online platform.

 The three-day International Indian Film Academy Awards (IIFA) (dubbed Bollywood's Oscars), supposed to be held from 27 to 29 March, were delayed due to fears of the coronavirus.

 Carnival Cruise Line changed its cancellation policy, making it easier to move guests' cruise dates, and providing onboard credit to those who decide to continue with their March 6-May 31 sailing dates.

 Thailand disallows the Costa Fortuna from disembarking its passengers due to fears of cases on board.

 7 March

 The World Health Organization (WHO) stated that the global number of confirmed cases of the new coronavirus disease, COVID-19, had surpassed 100,000, calling it a 'sombre moment'.

 The International Ice Hockey Federation cancelled the Women's World Championship, scheduled from 31 March to 10 April in Canada, due to concerns about the coronavirus.

 In Singapore, the People's Association suspended activities and classes and activities attended by confirmed cases for 14 days, as well as all singing classes.

 Hong Kong will require all passengers to fill up health declaration forms from 8 March, with residents warned against non-essential travel.

 Malaysia disallows the Costa Fortuna from docking due to fears of cases.

+In Panama, the Health Ministry (Minsa) enabled a hotline (169) from 7 March 2020 on to allow people from China, Italy, Iran, and South Korea who potentially have coronavirus to consult a doctor.
+Panama also further enhanced its screening measures at all points of entry.